Threat classifications play an important role in monitoring biodiversity and informing conservation actions.

 ORC has completed several regional threat assessments, with plans for more in the near future.

-A total of 1242 indigenous vascular plant species listed in the New Zealand Threat Classification System were identified as occurring naturally in Otago.
+A total of 1304 indigenous vascular plant species listed in the New Zealand Threat Classification System (NZTCS) were identified as occurring naturally in Otago.
 This large flora confirms Otago as one of the botanically most diverse regions in Aotearoa New Zealand, containing a high proportion of the national flora.

-Otago was identified with 36 vascular plant species that are regional endemics, meaning they are only found in the region.
-Of these endemic taxa, 28 have heightened risks of extinction (Nationally Threatened or At Risk categories).
-A total of 321 species were identified as having national strongholds in Otago (where 20% of the population are found in a region).
+Otago was identified with 40 vascular plant species that are regional endemics, meaning they are only found in the region.
+Of these endemic taxa, 31 have heightened risks of extinction nationally (Nationally Threatened or Nationally At Risk categories).
+A total of 330 species were identified as having national strongholds in Otago (where 20% of the population are found in a region).
 This includes 187 taxa with a heightened risk of extinction nationally.

-ORC completed the first regional conservation of indigenous vascular plants in 2024, in conjunction with a panel of experts including John Barkla, Brian Rance, Dr Geoff Rogers, Richard Ewans, and Dr Mike Thorsen.
+ORC completed this update of the regional conservation of indigenous vascular plants in 2025, in conjunction with a panel of experts including John Barkla, Brian Rance, Dr Geoff Rogers, Richard Ewans, and Dr Mike Thorsen.

 PDF | 3 MB